mattheas/Experimenting-With-PS3-PWM-Fan-Control/README.md

  <img align="left" src = "images/Oscilloscope_Testing_1.jpeg" width = 1000 height = 1000>

  Now it was time to locate the actual signal on the oscilloscope.
-From my research into using PWM for controlling a fan I knew a couple things, first and foremost I was looking for a DC signal (square wave), secondly I knew that the frequency was going to be in a range of 20-28kHz, and lastly I knew that the amplitude of the square wave could be in the range of 3.3-5V.
+From my research into using PWM for controlling a fan I knew a couple things, first and foremost I was looking for a DC signal (square wave), secondly I knew that the frequency was going to be in a range of 20-28kHz [2], and lastly I knew that the amplitude of the square wave could be in the range of 3.3-5V [2].
 Using the given range of frequencies I calculated the range of periods I could expect to be from 35.7 to 50 microseconds, I could then approximate the TIME/DIV  to set the oscilloscope to, as well as that knowing the potential range of amplitude I set my VOLTS/DIV accordingly.
 With this I started adjusting the scope to find the signal, the fan had to be left unplugged during this time so I made sure not to have the Playstation run continiusly as I did not want to damage the components.
 Barring a few hiccups I eventually found my signal as shown below.

  <img align="left" src = "images/Oscilloscope_Testing_2.jpeg" width = 1000 height = 1000>

  Positioning the signal so that it lined up as squarely with the grid as possible I easily calculated the period to be 40 micro seconds (TIME/DIV = 10 micro seconds), this period gives a frequecny of 25kHz which upon further research appears to be a common target frequecny for some fans.
 I was also able to read the amplitude of the wave to be 3.2V (VOLTS/DIV = 2V) which also seemed to be a acceptable value, I believe that I may have introduced some error when I read it off the scope and it was was most likely 3.3V.
-Wanting to analyze it further I found code [1] that was able to read in a PWM signal and return the time in micro seconds
+Wanting to analyze it further I found code [3] that was able to read in a PWM signal and return the time in micro seconds

  ## Citations

+ [1]  @oldturkey03 (2011, Jun.
+20). *PS3 Fan wires explained* [Online fourm].
+Available: https://www.ifixit.com/Answers/View/55562/PS3+Fan+wires+explained#answer55577 [Accessed: Nov.
+7, 2020]

+ [2] *"4-Wire Pulse Width Modulation (PWM) Controlled Fans"* Sep.
+2005.
+Accessed on: Nov.
+7, 2020.
+[Online].
+Available: https://wiki.kobol.io/helios4/files/fan/4_Wire_PWM_Spec.pdf

- [1]  B. Ripley, *Three Ways To Read A PWM Signal With Arduino*, Jun.
+ [3]  B. Ripley, *Three Ways To Read A PWM Signal With Arduino*, Jun.
 2014.
 Accessed on: Nov.
 7, 2020.
 [Online].
 Available: https://www.benripley.com/diy/arduino/three-ways-to-read-a-pwm-signal-with-arduino/